terminalforlife/BashConfig/README.md

 You've made it this far, so you probably want to try it out.
 Before you do that though, you should **back up** your files _beforehand_, to avoid losing important configurations.

 The method I'm going to show you, because I'm being lazy, is using an extensive utility I wrote for such a purpose as this.
 Cito is a POSIX-compliant Bourne installer for local or remote files stored on GitHub.

-* If you're on a Debian- or Ubuntu-based distribution of Linux:

-  1. Download the Cito package from [this](https://github.com/terminalforlife/DEB-Packages) repository.
+By the way, you can get a Cito Debian package from [this](https://github.com/terminalforlife/DEB-Packages) repository, if you prefer.
-  2. Open your file manager and browse to the package.
-  3. You have two options here...

-  3a.
-Double click the package to open it with Gdebi, if available.
-  3b.
-Open a terminal here, then use `sudo dpkg -i ` followed by the package.

-* If you're on a different system, or just want the latest (master) version:

 **CAUTION: This will overwrite a temporary file of the same name, if it exists.**

   ```bash
   wget -qO /tmp/cito 'https://raw.githubusercontent.com/terminalforlife/Extra/master/source/cito' && sudo sh /tmp/cito /tmp/cito || sudo rm -f /tmp/cito
   ```

-Then confirm it's working with:
+Then confirm it worked with:

   ```bash
   cito --help